 Breast cancer is one of the leading causes of cancer deaths among women.
 Science and medicine have made significant strides in controlling breast cancer—with a 40% decline in deaths in the U.S. according to recent statistics—which demonstrates that (1) progress can be made (it is not a hopeless struggle), and (2) much more work needs to be done.
 The key to complete success is innovation.
 That is what the Cure Breast Cancer Foundation (CBCF) is all about.

-The CBCF is a 501(c)(3) not-for-profit organization created to raise money for breast cancer research under the direction of noted oncologist, Dr. Larry Norton, at the world-renowned Memorial Sloan-Kettering Cancer Center and other national and international research facilities.
-Since its inception in December 2007, CBCF has raised over $4.5 million for breast cancer research.
+The CBCF is a 501(c)(3) not-for-profit organization created to support groundbreaking breast cancer research under the direction of noted oncologist, Dr. Larry Norton, at the world-renowned Memorial Sloan-Kettering Cancer Center and its national and international research collaborators.
+Since its inception in December 2007, CBCF has raised over $8.5 million for this effort.

 CBCF differs from other philanthropic organizations because instead of raising money for breast cancer research in general, the CBCF is devoted entirely to the team that is expanding our knowledge of the phenomenon they discovered called the Self-Seeding Model of Cancer.
 These scientists found that cancers grow in two ways: by cell division (the classical method) but also by cancer cells that leave the tumor mass, circulate in the blood, and return to the tumor, newly invigorated.
 This latter phenomenon was not appreciated at all prior to their work but is now becoming recognized as valid, common, and clinically important.
 Self-seeding is closely related to metastasis, the well-recognized process by which cancer cells in a primary tumor (say, in the breast) leave the tumor mass, circulate in the blood, and lodge in other organs (bone, lung, liver, etc.) where they may grow to threaten life.
 Indeed, metastases are the major cause of breast cancer mortality.